Native QR Factorization on Programmable Photonic Meshes: Optical QR decomposition

-We adopt the triangular Reck decomposition mesh as the universal unitary backbone (Fig.~\ref{fig:2.1}(b)).
-Following \cite{russellDirectDiallingHaar2017}, we group interferometric blocks into Givens rotation arrays $Y_s$ (Fig.~\ref{fig:2.1}(c)), yielding the compact representation shown in Fig.~\ref{fig:2.1}(d).
+We adopt the triangular Reck decomposition mesh as the universal unitary backbone (Fig.~\ref{fig:2.1}(a)) \cite{reckExperimentalRealizationAny1994}.
+Following \cite{russellDirectDiallingHaar2017}, we group interferometric blocks into \emph{concentrators} $Y_s$, e.g. formed from Givens rotation ladder as shown in Fig.~\ref{fig:2.1}(b).
+This yields the compact representation in Fig.~\ref{fig:2.1}(c).
 By sequentially applying the power concentration property within the constituent $T$ blocks, the total optical power of any input incident on $Y_s$ can always be routed into the uppermost channel.
-A notable feature of this scheme is its capacity for self-configuration \cite{millerSelfconfiguringUniversalLinear2013}: the system can align itself using only local feedback loops that maximize power at designated nodes, potentially eliminating the need for external digital processing.
+A notable feature of this scheme is its capacity for self-configuration \cite{millerSelfconfiguringUniversalLinear2013}: the system can align itself using only local feedback loops that maximize power at designated nodes, potentially eliminating the need for external digital processing for unitary matrix encoding.

+In this work we adopt a more compact implementation of the concentrator $Y_s$.
+The device shown in Fig.~\ref{fig:2.15} (shown for $s=8$ as an example) is based on a logarithmic tree and can also concentrate power into the first channel.
+Its advantage over the Givens ladder in Fig.~\ref{fig:2.1}(b) is that more $T$ blocks can be configured in parallel rather than sequentially, so configuring $Y_s$ takes $O(\lceil\log_2 s\rceil)$ steps.
+In the following discussion we omit the ceiling notation for simplicity.